-During the procedures for checking the performance of each taster, the precision and trueness of the values obtained from the whole panel can be performed as well.
+When checking the performance of each taster, the precision and trueness of the values obtained from the whole panel can be checked as well.

 3.1.
 Checking the panel's precision

 The panel's precision can be estimated during the procedure of replicate analysis for the assessment of a single tasters' precision.